contact@consultdmw.com

 Names for Dropdown Lists

 I recommend avoiding using a range name for your list that Excel uses in its own workings.
-This will spare users from confusion between, say, your “Date” name and Excel’s “DATE” function.
+This will spare any confusion for users between, say, your choice of “Date” as a range name and Excel's “DATE” function.

 In naming a list I always include a prefix of two or three lowercase letters in the name, e.g. “nm” as in “nmCountryCode”